mjbhobe/dl-pytorch/Tutorial.md

 # Pytorch Toolkit - Tutorial
 Thank you for your interest in the `Pytorch Toolkit`.
 I wrote this as a set of utility functions & classes that will ease the process of training, evaluating & running predictions from a model.
 As a developer, I would rather spend my time productively concentrating on the core tasks of ML - viz. preparing data, designing/re-using appropriate model architecture and tuning the hyperparameters to get the best performance from the model.
 Keras does a great job of hiding boilerplate code for training the model, evaluating performance and running predictions.
 I aim to bring the ease that Keras provides to Pytorch via the `Pytorch Toolkit`.
 Most of the API is similar to the Keras API, so Keras users should find it very easy to understand.

+I am **releasing this code as-is with no warranties of any kind under the MIT license**.
+Please feel free to use this in your projects, should you find it useful.
+Should you use it, please give me a mention :).

 |**NOTE**|
 |:---|
 |<font color='firebrick'>This tutorial is **work-in-progress** and is expected to change to some extend, especially if I enhance the `Pytorch Toolkit` with more functions.
 Do keep checking back for changes - I don't expect the API to change drastically henceforth</font>|